ju-bezdek/langchain-decorators/README.md

 from langchain_decorators import StreamingContext, llm_prompt

-# Mark the prompt for streaming (only async functions can be streamed)
+# Mark the prompt for streaming (only async functions support streaming)
 @llm_prompt(capture_stream=True)
 async def write_me_short_post(topic: str, platform: str = "twitter", audience: str = "developers"):
     """
-    Write me a short header for my post about {topic} for the {platform} platform.
+    Write a short header for my post about {topic} for the {platform} platform.
     It should be for a {audience} audience.
     (Max 15 words)
     """
     pass

-# Simple function to demonstrate streaming; replace with websockets in real apps
+# Simple function to demonstrate streaming; replace with websockets in a real app
 tokens = []
 def capture_stream_func(new_token: str):
     tokens.append(new_token)